Just Because You Can Doesn’t Mean You Should

 The experience problem no one planned for

 Technology maturity has accelerated faster than experience maturity.
-And without careful design, automation can quickly tip from helpful into alienating.
+Without careful design, automation can quickly tip from helpful into alienating.

 When “because we can” becomes the strategy